 Layer cake

-- Preheat oven to 350 degrees Fahrenheit.
+- Preheat oven to 350℉.
 Grease and flour two 9-inch round cake pans and set aside.
 Optionally (for easy removal), line the bottoms with a round of parchment paper.

 - In a medium bowl, whisk (or sift) together the dry ingredients: cake flour, baking powder, and salt.
 Set aside.

-- In a large bowl, cream together butter and granulated sugar, about 1 minute.
+- In a large bowl, add butter and granulated sugar.
+Using a hand mixer, cream together until light and fluffy, about 1 minute.
 Add vanilla and beat until incorporated.
 Add egg whites, one at a time, and beat until light and fluffy, about 1 minute.

 - Add flour mixture to butter mixture in thirds, alternating with the milk, until all ingredients are just incorporated and batter is smooth.
 Do not overmix.